beemdm/scoop-bucket/README.md

 - It must not require administrative or elevated privileges for the installation.
 - It needs to provide a way to check for updates, so that it can be [auto-updated](https://github.com/marketplace/actions/bucket-minion).

-Currently, the only exceptions to these rules are my own applications and [youtube-dlc](https://blackjack4494.github.io/yt-dlc/).
+Currently, the only exceptions to these rules are my own applications.

 ## Contributing